shuftipro/Android-SDK/verification-with-rest-api/README.md

 # Basic Setup
 ## General Requirements
-Followings are minimum requirements for SDK:
+The following are minimum requirements for SDK:
 - API Level 21  and higher
 - Internet connection
-- Camera
+- Device with Camera

 ## Permissions:
-Application uses the following permissions which you may have to add in privacy policy of the app.
-All permissions are handled in SDK.
+The Shufti Pro application requires permission from your device to access the following:
 1. Camera
 2. Internet
 3. External Storage
+All permissions are handled in SDK.

 ## Verifications:
 Shufti Pro supports four modes of verification:<br />